Mysterious, remote and undiscovered, Madain Saleh is one of the most significant archaeological sites in the Arabian Peninsula.

 Location of Recycle Center in Riyadh

-What to do: Drive to the location and have your items separated in bags or boxes.
+What to do: Drive to the location and have your items already separated in bags or boxes.
 Plastic bottles, glass, metal, clothing, batteries, all separately.
 Just hand over your waste to the staff and that’s it.
 Or alternatively you can use the existing recycle bins.
-There’s one for clothes, one for shoes and they give these to charity.
+There’s containers for plastic, paper, clothes, and one for shoes and they give these to charity.

 Here is the location on google maps of the center for recycle in Riyadh:

 It’s open daily from 9 am to 11pm.
-Fridays after juma prayer.
+Fridays after Jumah prayer.

 Recycling place in Riyadh.